 Many WAY members have been the main carer for their partner in the latter stages of their life.
 In this guest blog post, WAY member and Clinical Psychologist Jason Spendelow explains how bereaved carers can look after themselves once their caring responsibilities come to an end…

-Friday, 30 November 2018 is Carers Rights Day.
-This year’s theme is ‘caring for your future’.
-Raising awareness of carer rights and available support is crucial in promoting carer wellbeing.
+Today is Carers Rights Day.
+This year’s theme is ‘helping you find your way’.
+Raising awareness of carer rights and available support is crucial in helping carers to find their way forward.
 However, carer welfare is often neglected once caring responsibilities end; a change that often occurs through bereavement.
 I have witnessed the many psychological challenges faced by people in this position through my work as a Clinical Psychologist, but also as a bereaved husband since 2017 at the end of my wife Charlotte’s seven-year battle with cancer.

 Post-caring bereavement often represents the continuation of a grief process that commenced long before losing a loved one because intensive caring often results in multiple losses (e.g., loss of companionship, loss of freedom).
 Bereaved carers can also face a fundamental change to their routines, responsibilities and identity.
 Because I cared for my wife full-time, I was faced with immediate and profound changes to day-to-day life the moment she died.
 This ranged from the mundane (e.g., freedom to eat whenever I liked) to the poignant (e.g., adjusting to being alone in our house).